 Even though guilt might linger, try to focus on what your body needs in this particular season.
 It took a few months for me to understand this, but I truly feel a sense of relief knowing that I am taking care of this child already.

-Sometimes us woman will not make changes for ourselves, but will jump through hurdles for others.
+Sometimes women will not make changes for themselves but will jump through hurdles for others.
 If the motivation to eat and take care of your body comes from the baby alone, start there.
-Put your feet up, leave the dinner dishes in the sink and remember to take care of you right now.
+Put your feet up, leave the dinner dishes in the sink and remember to take care of yourself right now.
 This is the time you can have your cake, and eat it too.